Understanding The Insurance Risks of Volunteering

 This means that if you’re in a catastrophic auto accident and a contentious legal battle that exceeds the standard policy limits, your umbrella coverage will kick in and pay the overage, up to the limits of your umbrella insurance policy.

-If you’re on the board of a charitable organization or volunteering your professional services to other organization you might be better served with professional liability (errors and omissions) insurance protection or ask the organization for which you are volunteering to provide a directors and officers liability policy (D&O Insurance).
+If you’re on the board of a charitable organization or volunteering your professional services to other organizations you might be better served with professional liability (errors and omissions) insurance protection or ask the organization for which you are volunteering to provide a directors and officers liability policy (D&O Insurance).

 The purpose of insurance is to provide some degree of financial protection when the unexpected happens.
 No one expects to have an accident or be sued for volunteering with the PTO, but these types of things do happen on occasion.
 If you have the right kind of insurance protection, those little emergencies do not become financial avalanches for your family that could rob you of your home, your savings, and your carefully made retirement planning.